 So, let’s get started!

-Heated Sleeping Bag Buying Guide
+Heated Sleeping Bags: A Buyers Guide

 When buying a heated bag, there are a couple things that matter and you should think about.
 These include a couple of considerations specific to heated bags, but also include my staple consideration: weight!